koodi101/lesson2-react-template/README.md

 # Lesson 2: React Template Project

 This is a template for a new React project.
-It includes all necessary bootstrap code to enable starting with writing the application logic immediately.
+It includes all necessary bootstrap code to help you start writing your application logic immediately.

-The purpose of this lesson is to learn the basics of a distributed version control.
-The exercises below will take you through the common operations using Git and Github.
-As a result you have also mastered writing a new React application using a template you could reuse and reprocude yourself.
+The purpose of this lesson is to learn the basics of a distributed version control, and deploy your first application to a hosted server.
+The exercises below will take you through the common operations using Git and Github, creating a Heroku server and deploying your application there.
+As a result you have also mastered writing a new React application using a template you could reuse and reproduce yourself.
 No magic involved.

 ## Task 1: Getting started